gwastro/pycbc/docs/install_lalsuite.rst

     make
     make install

-The install process creates a shell script called ``lalsuiterc`` that sources all of the ``$NAME/opt/lalsuite/etc/lal*-user-env.sh`` scripts that set up the environment for lalsuite.
+The install process creates a shell script called ``lalsuite-user-env.sh`` that sources all of the ``$NAME/opt/lalsuite/etc/lal*-user-env.sh`` scripts that set up the environment for lalsuite.
 You can add this to your virtualenv ``activate`` script so that it gets set up when you enter your virtual environment.
 To do this, run the commands

 .. code-block:: bash

-    echo 'source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuiterc' >> $NAME/bin/activate
+    echo 'source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh' >> $NAME/bin/activate
     deactivate
     source $NAME/bin/activate

 .. note::

-    If you want to manage multiple versions of lalsuite, it is not reccommended to source the lalsuiterc script from your activate script.
-You should just source it when you enter your virtual environment with the command ``source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuiterc``
+    If you want to manage multiple versions of lalsuite, it is not reccommended to source the ``lalsuite-user-env.sh`` script from your activate script.
+You should just source it when you enter your virtual environment with the command ``source ${VIRTUAL_ENV}/opt/lalsuite/etc/lalsuite-user-env.sh``

 lalsuite is now installed in your virtual environment.
 You can check this with the command